sabre-io/Baikal/README.md

 # 3. Baïkal Server requirements

-Baïkal Server is based on PHP5.2.0, and uses a SQLite3 with PHP PDO.
+Baïkal Server is based on PHP 5.3.0, and uses a SQLite3 with PHP PDO.
 For more information regarding these requirements see the INSTALL.md file in this folder.

 # 4. What should you do if you have a problem ?